LATEST ARTICLE

 Social and cultural environment

 The social and cultural environment encompasses the value systems, beliefs, and levels of cultural integration that exist in the external environment of the project within society.
-These elements can have a huge impact on elements such as the project team, the stakeholders and the project as a whole.
+These elements can have a huge impact on elements such as the project team, the stakeholders, and the project as a whole.

 For example, projects that include members who are from different cultures may face challenges in terms of participation, coordination, and governance.
 If cultural beliefs and practices are ignored, there may be incompatible geographies and people.
-However, a culturally diverse team in a project has its advantages – it can provide different ideas which can help solve the problem at hand.
+However, a culturally diverse team in a project has its advantages – it can provide different ideas that can help solve the problem at hand.

-Projects which promote dotted community involvement or public participation will have to consider the social norms and values.
+Projects that promote dotted community involvement or public participation will have to consider the social norms and values.
 If the project does not consider the surrounding cultural factors, there may be resistance or opposition to the project or may even lead to the failure of the project.

 Technological Environment